Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Generalized Udwadia-Kalaba formulation

 \section{Generalized Udwadia-Kalaba formulation}

-The Udwadia-Kalaba (U-K) formulation was proposed from the perspective of analytical mechanics to model and control complex mechanical systems\cite{udwadia2002foundations}.
-It can be used to obtain analytic solutions of the constraint forces for the mechanical systems with either holonomic or nonholonomic constraints.
-To date, the U-K formulation has been successfully applied to various control problems, such as trajectory tracking\cite{yu2016novel}, synchronization control\cite{wang2021synchronization}, formation control \cite{kang2025formation}, and so on.
+The Udwadia–Kalaba (U-K) formulation was developed within analytical mechanics for modeling and controlling complex mechanical systems\cite{udwadia2002foundations}.
+It can be used to obtain analytic solutions of the constraint forces for the mechanical systems subject to holonomic or nonholonomic constraints.
+To date, the U-K formulation has been successfully employed in a wide range of control applications, such as trajectory tracking\cite{yu2016novel}, synchronization control\cite{wang2021synchronization}, formation control \cite{kang2025formation}, and so on.
 However, the traditional U-K formulation cannot be used to solve an inequality constraint problem.
 In \cite{zhang2023novel}, a generalized Udwadia-Kalaba (GUK) formulation is proposed to model and control a mechanical system incorporating both the equality and inequality constraints, which are introduced below.